Tubal ligation: Tubal clip

-Tubal ring (Fallope ring)
+Tubal ring (Falope ring)

 This method involves a doubling over of the fallopian tubes and application of a silastic band to the tube.
 The ten year pregnancy rate is estimated at 17.7 pregnancies per 1000 procedures performed, and the ectopic pregnancy rate is estimated at 8.5 per 1000 procedures performed.

 Less commonly used or no longer used procedures

 Irving's procedure

-This method places two ligatures (sutures) around the Fallopian tube and removing the segment of tube between the ligatures.
-The medial ends of the Fallopian tubes on the side closer to the uterus are then connected to the back of the uterus itself.
+This method places two ligatures (sutures) around the fallopian tube and removing the segment of tube between the ligatures.
+The medial ends of the fallopian tubes on the side closer to the uterus are then connected to the back of the uterus itself.

 Uchida tubal ligation

-This method involves dissecting the Fallopian tube from the overlying connective tissue (serosa), placing two ligatures and excising a segment of the tube, then buries the end of the Fallopian tube closest to the uterus underneath the serosa.
+This method involves dissecting the fallopian tube from the overlying connective tissue (serosa), placing two ligatures and excising a segment of the tube, then buries the end of the fallopian tube closest to the uterus underneath the serosa.
 Dr. Uchida reported no failures among 20,000 procedures.